d-miller/d-miller.github.io/index.md

 I also closely collaborate with NSF program officers as the lead PI for the [ECR Hub](https://ecrhub.org/).
 This five-year resource center partners with NSF to support and grow communities of fundamental STEM education researchers across the nation who are funded or seek to be funded by NSF's [ECR:Core](https://new.nsf.gov/funding/opportunities/ecrcore-edu-core-research) or [ECR:BCSER](https://new.nsf.gov/funding/opportunities/ehr-core-research-building-capacity-stem-education-research) programs.
 One recent example includes organizing the [2024 ECR PI Meeting](https://ecrhub.org/ecrpi24), a two-day convening of about 400 scholars, to foster new relationships across disciplinary silos.
 AIR leads this center in [close collaboration](https://ecrhub.org/about-ecr-hub) with Georgia State University, Morgan State University, and Northwestern University.

-I am or have been senior personnel on eight federal research grants totaling over $9M, including as lead PI on five NSF grants specifically (see the list below).
+I am or have been senior personnel on eight federal research grants totaling over $9M, including as lead PI on five NSF grants (see the list below).

 ## Education